oddbird/css-sandbox/src/overflow/explainer.md

 ### Semantic item scroll-markers / tabs

-Requirements:
-- An attribute (or property?) for assigning scroll-marker behavior.
+- An attribute (or property?) for assigning scroll-marker behavior
-- A way to 'hoist' the element into a parent grid context (see layout )
+- A way to 'hoist' the element into a parent grid context (see layout section)

 ```html
 <tabs>